 - 1 recipe tamarind extract

-- 1 tbsp Salt to taste
+- 1 tablespoon Salt to taste

 - 1 recipe Above ground paste

-- 1 tbsp Homemade rasam powder
+- 1 tablespoon Homemade rasam powder

 - 1 recipe cooked toor dal refer step by step instructions.